LedgerHQ/app-sia/docs/apdu.md

 ### Commands requiring multiple messages

 Sending a transaction can sometimes take multiple messages if the transaction is sufficiently large.
-In the event that more data is required, SW_OK is returned and the app listens for additional messages, which will use P1_MORE=0x80 instead of P1_FIRST=0x00.
+In the event that more data is required, SWO_SUCCESS is returned and the app listens for additional messages, which will use P1_MORE=0x80 instead of P1_FIRST=0x00.

 ### Note on encoding